 Compared to the preceding two decades, the 2000s was a period of relatively stable job growth for America's inner cities.
 During the nine year period from 2002-just after a mild recession-to 2011 two years after the end of the Great Recession-inner city census tracts added 1.8 million net new jobs.
 Surprisingly, this rate of growth (6.1 percent) was roughly comparable to the rate of growth observed in suburban areas (6.9 percent).
-However, suburbs still added nearly twice as many total positions and maintain the preponderance of all metropolitan jobs.
-Over the study period, inner cities grew faster than non-metropolitan areas (2.3 percent) and CBDs, which declined by 1.6 percent.
-As indicated in Table 1 below, the post-Great Recession period (2009-2011) was particularly favorable to inner cities as their growth rate actually surpassed the suburban rate (3.6 versus 3.0) and nearly 1 in 3 jobs created during this period was located in the inner city.
+However, suburbs still added nearly twice as many total positions and maintain the preponderance of all metropolitan jobs Over the study period, inner city areas grew faster than non-metropolitan areas (2.3 percent) and CBDs, which declined by 1.6 percent.
+As indicated in Table 1 below, the post-Great Recession period (2009-2011) was particularly favorable to inner cities as its growth rate actually surpassed the suburban rate (3.6 versus 3.0) and nearly 1 in 3 jobs created during this period was located in the inner city.
+While the more economically distressed parts of inner cities, as identified by the Porter definition, experienced slower employment growth over the full period from 2002-2011, they almost kept pace with the rest of the inner city and did keep pace with the suburbs during the post-recession period, showing employment growth of 3%.